aws/sagemaker-hyperpod-cli/doc/index.md

 ### Why Choose HyperPod CLI & SDK?

 Transform your AI/ML development process with Amazon SageMaker HyperPod CLI and SDK.
 These tools handle infrastructure management complexities, allowing you to focus on model development and innovation.
-Weather it's scaling your PyTorch training jobs across thousands of GPUs, deploying production-grade inference endpoints or managing multiple clusters efficiently; the intuitive command-line interface and programmatic control enable you to:
+Whether it's scaling your PyTorch training jobs across thousands of GPUs, deploying production-grade inference endpoints or managing multiple clusters efficiently; the intuitive command-line interface and programmatic control enable you to:
 - Accelerate development cycles and reduce operational overhead
 - Automate ML workflows while maintaining operational visibility
 - Optimize computing resources across your AI/ML projects